iCloud: Send email using an alias

 To view all of your contacts, click the Add button at the right end of the address field.

 To include Cc and Bcc address fields, click Cc/Bcc.

 In the Subject field, type a subject for the email.

 Click the From pop-up menu, then choose an alias email address.

 This is the address that the recipient will see.

 Type your message, then click Send in the upper-right corner of the iCloud Mail window.

 You can also use OS X Mail to send messages using an alias.
-To do so, choose the alias from the From pop-up menu when composing a message.
+When composing a message, click the From pop-up menu, then choose the alias.

 Note: If you send an email with large attachments, it might be returned by the recipient’s email service because your email exceeds the size limit set by that email service.
 You can try sending the contents of your message in multiple email messages, or using compression software, such as the Compress feature on a Mac, to make your attachments as small as possible.